About this listing

 “A journey is best measured in friends, rather than miles.” – Tim Cahill

 We have 4 spacious guest rooms in the loft.
 Each room is exactly the same size & shape with two large windows that let in amazing morning light.
-All rooms are equipped with the furnishings listed below with the exception of room 4 which has 2 twin beds (great for people traveling in pairs but who prefer not to share a bed).
+All rooms are equipped with the furnishings listed below.

 All rooms are also priced exactly the same so if one room is booked for the dates you want please check the other three for availability.

 Dressing vanity & mirror

 Clean soft bath towels

 THE LOFT / BUILDING: